Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

-\shortsection{Configuration} Following prior literature, we mainly consider $L_\infty$-norm bounded perturbations with $\epsilon = 0.015$ on SVHN and $\epsilon = 0.031$ on CIFAR-10.
-We adopt WideResNet (WRN) architectures and train models using TRADES~\cite{zhang2019theoretically} on both labeled and unlabeled data, coupled with pseudo labels returned by the intermediate model.
+\shortsection{Configuration} We consider $\ell_\infty$ perturbations with $\epsilon = 0.015$ on SVHN and $\epsilon = 0.031$ on CIFAR-10.
+We adopt WideResNet (WRN) architectures and train models using TRADES~\cite{zhang2019theoretically} on both labeled and unlabeled data, incorporating pseudo labels generated by the intermediate model.
 In Appendix \ref{app:more_analysis}, we evaluate the generalizability of our methods for varying $\ell_\infty$ perturbation size, vanilla PGD-based adversarial training with varying attack steps, and $\ell_2$ perturbations.
 To standardize training, an epoch is defined as processing $50$K data points, regardless of the total dataset size.
 Prior works also adopted this approach~\cite{carmon2019unlabeled, gowal2021improving}, which ensures that training time per epoch remains consistent across datasets of varying sizes.

-\shortersection{SSAT} For experiments with external unlabeled data, SSAT algorithms are trained for a total of $200$ epochs, whereas experiments with generated data extend to $400$ epochs.
-To compare the performance of our methods in a fair way, models are saved every $25$ epoch of SSAT, and the model achieving the highest robust accuracy is selected as the \emph{best} model.
-This approach aligns with the early stopping practices commonly used in adversarial ML literature \cite{zhang2019theoretically,rice2020overfitting}.
-In experiments with external data and ratio parameter $\alpha \in \{10\%, 20\%\}$, we consistently observe peak robust accuracy around $100$ epochs for CIFAR-10 and $75$ epochs for SVHN.
-Conversely, when no data selection scheme is applied, peak performance is delayed to approximately $200$ epochs.
-Total training time is reported as the duration required to achieve the best model performance.
+\shortersection{SSAT} With external data, we train SSAT algorithms for a total of $200$ epochs using stepwise learning rate scheduling, whereas training is extended to $400$ epochs under generative setups.
+To ensure fair comparisons, models are saved every $25$ epoch, and the model achieving the highest robust accuracy is selected as the \emph{best} model.
+This approach aligns with the early stopping practices widely used in prior literature \cite{zhang2019theoretically,rice2020overfitting}.
+When the ratio of selected unlabeled data $\alpha \in \{10\%, 20\%\}$, we consistently observe peak robust accuracy around $100$ epochs for CIFAR-10 and $75$ epochs for SVHN.
+Conversely, when no data selection is applied, peak robustness is delayed to approximately $200$ epochs.
+The total training time is reported as the duration required to achieve optimal performance.